NeuroJSON/bjdata/Binary_JData_Specification.md

 ### Format

-An extension value is encoded using the marker `E` followed by two integers and a binary payload:
+An extension value is encoded with the marker `E`, followed by two integers and a binary payload:

 ```